Spider-Man 2099: Journey back to 2099

 Attempting to return home after the Spider-Verse, Miguel ends up in post-apocalyptic year 2099 of Earth-9200 (from The Incredible Hulk: Future Imperfect storyline).
-Miguel meets Ash and Sonner and tries learn what happened in this universe, until he is found by Maestro, who mistakes Miguel for his world's Peter Parker and imprisons him in the same cell as a woman named Strange, and also kills Ash and Sonner, putting their dead bodies on the Hollywood sign.
-With the help of Strange, Miguel is able to return the time period he was in before the Spider-Verse.
+Miguel meets Ash and Sonner and tries to learn what happened in this universe, until he is found by Maestro, who mistakes Miguel for his world's Peter Parker and imprisons him in the same cell as a woman named Strange, and also kills Ash and Sonner, putting their dead bodies on the Hollywood sign.
+With the help of Strange, Miguel is able to return to the time period he was in before the Spider-Verse.
 However, he is still unable to return to 2099 and is stuck in 2015 of Earth-616 again.